zoltan-nz/postgresql-datawarehouse-excercise/assignment-5.md

 **Used OLAP operations:**

 * *Dimensional roll-ups*, because we drop `book` and `time` dimension from our calculation.
-* *Pivoting*, because we use three dimensions to aggregate our values for our `sales` table.
+* *Pivoting*, because we use three dimensions to aggregate our values for our `sales` table what we use for our calculation to get our best buyers.

+In terms of *Aggregate Functions*, we can classify our query as *Rank Query* and *Top N Query* also, because we rank them based on spending and we just select the top 5.

 **b)**